-The pre-settlement plant community of this ecological site was largely removed more than 150 years ago, and there are no extant examples of that community.
-Following decades of land-use impacts, the plant community that returned in areas initially set aside for protection include a broad range of broad-leaved trees commonly referred to as bottomland hardwoods.
-The higher positions of this site coupled with better drainage provide excellent site potential.
+The pre-settlement plant community of this ecological site was largely removed more than 150 years ago, and the fertile, moist alluvial fans, natural levees, and alluvial flats of this site were among the first to have been converted.
+There are no extant examples of that community.
+Following decades of land-use impacts, the plant community that returned in areas initially set aside for protection include a wide range of broad-leaved trees commonly referred to as bottomland hardwoods.
+The higher positions of this site coupled with better soil drainage provide excellent site potential.